 This solution considers the following cases (i) UL traffic first routed EAS in the local part of DN for local-processing (source IP: UE, destination IP: EAS), and then further forwarded to a remote Application Server in the central part of DN (source IP: EAS, destination IP: remote AS), and (ii) DL traffic from a remote Application Server in the central part of DN for processing, then forwarded to Application Server(s) in the local part of DN (source IP: remote AS, destination IP: EAS), and finally provided to the UE (source IP: EAS, destination IP: UE).

-Editor’s Note: How to route the DL traffic from AS to local EAS is FFS.
+NOTE: The OAM can configure that the DL traffic from AS to the local EAS is routed via the UPFs.

 6.23.3 Procedures

 The procedure is based on the existing procedure described in the clause 4.3.6.2 of TS 23.502 [x] with additional parameters sent via the AF request and its corresponding SMF behaviour.